familiar9x/AWS_IT_System_portfolio/envs/dev/README.md

 - Enable auto-stop for non-24/7 resources
 - Use Aurora Serverless for databases
 - Use Lambda instead of ECS when possible
-- Test tagging compliance before promoting to staging
+- Test tagging compliance before promoting to stg
 - Use Terraform workspaces for quick testing

 ### ❌ DON'T